pointblue/r-env/README.md

 2. Visit https://people.sc.fsu.edu/~jburkardt/data/csv/csv.html and download any
 of the sample `.csv` files to you computer.
 Note the location of your download.
 3. Find the `r-env.Rproj` file in this repo and open it in RStudio
-4. In the 'Files' section of RStudio, find the 'More' button and select the "Show hidden files" option.
+4. In the 'Files' pane of RStudio, find the 'More' button with the gear icon and select the"Show hidden files" option.
 You will now see the `.env.example` file.
 5. Open the `.env.example` file in RStudio, then select `File > Save As...` from the file menu.
 Save the file with the new name `.env` in the same directory as `.env.example`
-6. Open the new `.env` file and make the follow changes:
+6. Open the new `.env` file if it's not already open and make the follow changes:
    1. Edit the line that says `csv_data_path=""` to have the full path to the `.csv` you downloaded in step 2.
 Example: `csv_data_path="C:/Users/mmagana/Downloads/hurricanes.csv"`